Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 where $\phi(t)=t^2/(1+t^2)$ is a robust loss function \cite{carmon2017convex}, and $\{(a_{ik},b_{ik})\}_{1\le i\le N}\subset\R^n\times\R$, $1\le k\le m$, is the $k$th batch of the training set.
 We consider this problem on three real datasets, `red wine quality', `white wine quality', and `covtype' from the UCI repository.\footnote{see {\tt archive.ics.uci.edu/datasets}} For each dataset, we rescale both the features and predictions to lie in $[0,1]$, and set the batch size $N=100$.

-We apply NSFOM-PM, NSFOM-EM, and NSFOM-RM, along with their unnormalized variants, to solve \eqref{robust-reg}.
+We apply NSFOM-PM, NSFOM-EM, NSFOM-RM, GClip, and ACClip to solve \eqref{robust-reg}.
 All methods are initialized at the zero vector.
-Similar to Section \ref{subsec:df}, we compare these methods in terms of the relative objective value gap and the relative gradient norm, defined respectively as $(f(x^k)-f^*)/(f(x^0)-f^*)$ and $\|\nabla f(x^k)\|/\|\nabla f(x^0)\|$, over the first $500$ stochastic gradient evaluations, where $f^*$ is the minimum objective value found during the first $600$ stochastic gradient evaluations across all the SFOMs.
-The algorithmic parameters are selected to suit each method well in terms of computational performance.
+Similar to Subsection \ref{subsec:df}, we compare these methods in terms of the relative objective value gap and the relative gradient norm, defined respectively as $(f(x^k)-f^*)/(f(x^0)-f^*)$ and $\|\nabla f(x^k)\|/\|\nabla f(x^0)\|$, over the first $500$ stochastic gradient evaluations, where $f^*$ is the minimum objective value found during the first $600$ stochastic gradient evaluations across all the SFOMs.
+The algorithmic parameters are chosen according to the following strategy: \begin{itemize} \item For NSFOM-PM, NSFOM-EM, and NSFOM-RM, we choose the step sizes and the momentum parameters as $\{(k+1)^{-\beta_1}\}$ and $\{(k+1)^{-\beta_2}\}$, respectively, with $\beta_1,\beta_2>0$ tuned to optimize the empirical performance of each method.
+For NSFOM-EM, the extrapolation parameters are set equal to the momentum parameters, in accordance with~\eqref{pth-lss} with $q = 1$. \item For GClip and ACClip, the algorithmic parameters are chosen following the strategy described in Subsection~\ref{subsec:df}. \end{itemize}

 For each dataset, we visualize the distributions of gradient errors and Lipschitz constant estimates, compared against a normal distribution (QQ-plot) in Figure \ref{fig:ht-gn-Lc}, to illustrate their heavy-tailed behavior.
 This visualizations partly justify the heavy-tailed noise condition in Assumption \ref{asp:basic}(c) and the weakly average smoothness condition in Assumption \ref{asp:gen-ave-smth} when solving the regression problem \eqref{robust-reg}.